 Your Event Was Canceled—See It as an Opportunity

-Thousands of events have been canceled in 2020 due to COVID-19, but thousands of companies are still reaching their prospects and customers.
+Thousands of events were canceled in 2020, but thousands of companies are still reaching their prospects and customers.
 Here are some options for replacing a fully in-person event.

 Plan a Virtual or Hybrid Event

 You may not be able to hold a physical event, but if you don’t want to outright cancel, there are other options.
 You might consider taking your event online and making it virtual.
 Many 2020 events have chosen this option, including the Microsoft Build developer conference, Salesforce World Tour, and New York Comic Con™.

 Another option is to scale back your in-person event to something smaller and add online components to round it all out.
 This is called a hybrid event.
 Learn more about the immense potential of hybrid events here.